sickboydroid/MateIt/readme.md

 This extension is built for analysis, debugging, and educational purposes.
 It is a powerful tool that runs locally.

-However, using computer assistance during live games against human opponents on platforms like Chess.com or Lichess is strictly forbidden.
+However, using computer assistance during live games against human opponents on platforms like Chess.com is strictly forbidden.
 It is unfair, against the rules, and will result in your account being banned.
 Use this tool responsibly—analyze your own games _after_ they are finished, or test it against bots.
 If you get banned for cheating, that is entirely on you.

 ## Credits

 - **Stockfish:** The engine doing all the heavy lifting.
 Distributed under GPLv3.
 - **Chess.js:** The library that translates "Knight to f3" into something the engine actually understands.
+- **Me:** For building this thing.
-- **You:** For actually reading the documentation.
+- **You:** For actually reading the using it.